Having the right ecommerce marketing strategy for your business is critical to achieving what you want for your ecommerce business.

 Many businesses often use their customer database or CRM to capture data on and gain insights into ecommerce customers and their purchases.

 What is often overlooked here, however, is that these customers are already aware of the brand and products on offer and have been convinced to trust in your offering and commit to spending their hard-earned money.

 Ensuring that you stay in touch with, and incentivize past customers, increases customer lifetime value metrics and fosters a healthy and growing audience of loyal customers.

 This tactic, in turn, can also increase ROI and keep your brand or product front of mind when the desire or need to make a future purchase arises.
 It’s generally far more economical compared to tactics focused on new customer acquisition.

 There are a wealth of macro marketing strategies that can be empowered by CRM/customer data, and not all are within the digital space.
-Especially if you operate physical retail stores alongside your eCommerce website.
+Especially if you operate physical retail stores alongside your ecommerce store.

 Content marketing is the process of producing strong pieces of content that are of interest to existing and potential customers.
 Normally these take the long format of text and imagery on a given subject referred to as ‘evergreen’ or ‘cornerstone’ content.

-Such posts are written to be highly optimized for SEO, for example using specific keywords and tagging imagery correctly.
-These pieces of content typically talk around a topic that can be considered timeless, aim to provide genuinely useful information, and kept fresh over time.
+Such posts are written to be highly optimized for SEO, for example, using specific keywords and tagging imagery correctly.
+These pieces of content typically talk around a topic that can be considered timeless, aim to provide genuinely useful information, and are kept fresh over time.